Bonn93/hipchat-docker-infra/README.md

 * BYO Self Generated Certificate as hipc.pem
 * Config is best known and tested option
 * Update Frontend port to whatever..
+* Configure your HCDC Instance to the FQDN pointing at the Load Balancer ( hack your /etc/hosts if you don't have DNS )

+### Not for production use ###